nullsym/FPC/README.md

 Florida Power Crawler is an application that logs on your behalf to www.fpl.com to retrieve useful information.

-There are three main programs:
+There are two main programs:

 * main
+* www/fpc.py
+  * www/db/comments
+  * www/db/delete
   * www/db/populate
-* www/fpc.py
+  * www/db/query

 Main
 ----